PoliticalGraveyard.com

 Colbaith, Jeremiah Jones See Henry Wilson

-Colbassani, Joseph — Socialist Labor candidate for U.S. Representative from Connecticut 2nd District, 1902.
+Colbassani, Joseph — Socialist.
+Socialist Labor candidate for U.S. Representative from Connecticut 2nd District, 1902.
 Burial location unknown.

 COLBATH (Soundex C413) — See also BATH, COLBAITH, COLBASSANI, COOLBAUGH, GOLBA, GOLBACH, WOLBACH, WOLBANK.

-COLBATH: See also Lloyd Millard Bentsen, Jr.
+COLBATH: See also Lloyd Millard Bentsen Jr.

 Colbath, Horace N. — of Barnstead, Belknap County, N.H.
 Democrat.
 Delegate to New Hampshire state constitutional convention from Barnstead; elected 1902.
 Burial location unknown.